Noah's Ark silver coins: Obverse

-The coin's obverse of this exclusive coin edition depicts the Armenian Coat of Arms.
+The obverse of this exclusive coin edition depicts the Armenian Coat of Arms.
 Underneath is the face value of the coin in Armenian Dram, the fineness, the weight and the year of issue of the coin, next to the symbol of the mint.
-The lettering the "Republic of Armenia” in Armenian and English language surrounds the ensemble.
+The lettering "Republic of Armenia” in Armenian and English language surrounds the ensemble.

 Reverse

 The coin's reverse depicts Noah's Ark in the center of the motif.
 The white dove with an olive branch in the beak is flying towards the ark.
 Mount Ararat and the Sun are shown in the background.
 The inscription is also the name of the coin: “Noah´s Ark” in Armenian and English lettering is minted around the motif.

 Material

 The Noah's Ark silver bullion coins are minted with a fineness of 999/1000.
 The diameter is 38.6 mm (1 troy ounce) and its edge is reeded.
 Since the first year of issue in 2011, Noah's Ark coins have been produced in the denominations and sizes of 1/4 (100 Dram), 1/2 (200 Dram) and 1 ounce (500 Dram).
 Introduced in 2012 were the larger denominations and sizes of 5 ounces (1,000 Dram), 10 ounces (5,000 Dram), One kilogram and five kilogram coins.
 Since its inauguration, more than 5 million Noah's Ark silver coins have been produced and distributed all over the world.